topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

-To use FWDN, connect the D3-G to the Host PC as follows:
+To use FWDN, connect the D3-G board to the Host PC as follows:

 1. Check that VTC driver is installed on the Host PC.
 If the VTC driver is not installed, install it as shown in Chapter 1.2.1.

 2. Prepare one USB Type-C cable.

-3. To enter USB boot mode, connect the power cable to the D3-G while pressing the FWDN switch.
+3. To enter USB boot mode, connect the power cable to the D3-G board while pressing the FWDN switch.
    - For more details, see **"2.
 Boot Mode"** under the Hardware section of the sidebar.

 4. Connect the USB Type-C cable to the USB Type-C FWDN port on the D3-G board and the Host PC.